 Academia Antinoi: The Academy of Antinous

 The Academy of Antinous is an online, electronic correspondence-based curriculum in a variety of courses taught by P. Sufenas Virius Lupus, the Doctor (“Teacher”) of the Ekklesía Antínoou.
-All courses (except for Queer Youth Spirituality and Antinoan Mysteries Preparation) are offered during an eight-week term, with the first term starting in mid-May of 2012, and the second in August of 2012, with a possible third term in November of 2012, and further terms (to be determined) in 2013.
-Queer Youth Spirituality and Antinoan Mysteries Preparation are each offered in four-week courses, and will be offered twice each term.
+All courses (except for Queer Youth Spirituality and Antinoan Mysteries Preparation) are intended to be offered as an eight-week term, but a more “independent study” approach can be taken, as not everyone can have the luxury of knowing that they’ll be able to keep to an eight-week term consecutively in any given period of time.
+Queer Youth Spirituality and Antinoan Mysteries Preparation are each offered in four-week courses.

 Those who sign up for a course will receive the following as part of their tuition:

 1) A weekly PDF introduction to the week’s topic of study, including assigned readings and a list of further suggested reading, and three further assigned tasks to complete: an activity to do, a cultic or devotional practice to work on, and a short writing exercise that integrates an examination of the topic for the week combined with reflections on the activity and the spiritual practice for the week.

 2) A discount code for the purchase of any required textbooks by P. Sufenas Virius Lupus to obtain them from CreateSpace “at-cost.”